turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos.md

 ## Iterations

 ### Iteration 0 - Day-1 Deliverables

 Create a group Slack channel and include your instructors in the channel:
   * Layouts/Wireframes sketches of your user interface
   * Group DTR
   * Project management tool (GitHub Projects, Trello, etc.) - be sure this is public so your instructors can view it
-  * PR template your group agrees to follow for every PR submitted ([here is a good example of a PR template](https://quickleft.com/blog/pull-request-templates-make-code-review-easier/))
+  * PR template your group agrees to follow for every PR submitted ([here are some instructions from GitHub on how to create this](https://help.github.com/en/github/building-a-strong-community/creating-a-pull-request-template-for-your-repository))

 After you send us this information, we'll give you your user's name, email, and password.

 ### Iteration 1 - User Info, API Intro, and Movies

 You will be assigned a user for your group.
 Each user has a name, email, and password that you will use throughout the project.
 This is your team's user!

 At this point, get your head around the API's endpoints via the documentation below.
 Try them out in Postman - you don't need an API key for this!
 See what you can get from all the endpoints available.